israelg99/eva/README.md

 EVA
 ===========
-An AI research project which currently explores PixelCNN with Keras.
+An AI research project which explores audio synthesis.

+Currently, PixelCNN is implemented with Keras, WaveNet is on the horizon.